winstonwolff/tychon/README.md

         - Macro/function for enforcing Law of Demeter
         - Macro/function for enforcing knowledge of other modules, e.g. Controllers know all, but Models cannot know Views, and Views cannot know Controllers
         - macros definitions must be in marked modules, so people don't use them too much

+    Familiar
+        - a language that feels like Ruby or Python

+    Embeddable in other programs easily
+        - block editor that can be external, or embedded in user's program
+        - small and simple run-time to execute code

     Types are programmable
         - Since there is no compilation phase, just an optimization phase, types